 Special considerations should be made for people with asthma and they should not be present when cleaning and disinfecting is happening as this can trigger asthma exacerbations.
 Learn more about reducing asthma triggers.

 No school or cleaning company can guarantee that everyone will always remain safe.
 There is always a high risk of contamination within your school during this school year.
 The only way to reduce it further or to eliminate it is to keep your staff and students there 24/7 with no outside visitors or guests.
 That’s unrealistic.

 There’ll always be a chance that an asymptomatic relative passes along SARS-CoV-2, or a momentary cough inside a grocery store, or a school guest picking it up during a routine doctor’s visit the week before.
 It can happen.

-What to do if it suspect or have a confirmed occurrence of Covid-19
+What to do if you suspect or have a confirmed occurrence of Covid-19

 Create a plan for the occurance or suspicion of a virus case.

 Call a professional commercial cleaning company with expertise in disinfection.
 There are specialized commercial disinfection services that are experienced in electrostatic disinfection and Covid-19 clean up.

 What is the difference between cleaning, disinfecting, and sanitizing?